 Explore the stunning world of handcrafted ceramics: unique works of art and true examples of Italian fine craftsmanship.

 Discover the beautiful world of Italian ceramics.
-Artemest walks you through a unique journey between tradition and contemporary ceramics: from splendid Maiolica vases created by talented masters in their local artisanal workshops, to innovative pieces designed by world renowned designers.
+Artemest walks you through a unique journey between tradition and contemporary ceramics: from splendid Maiolica vases created by talented masters in their workshops, to innovative pieces designed by world renowned designers.

 Having a long history and a rich tradition, the Italian ceramics production is one of the world's most important ones.
 Handmade and hand-painted, each creation is truly unique and representative of a specific tradition.
 As artistic expression that has been fundamental in Italian culture, pottery is today an important proof of a unique heritage, handed down from generation to generation.